|Mature Height:||15-20 ft.|

 A show-stopping display of reds is synonymous with the Red Japanese Maple.
 Beautiful, bright red foliage appears in spring and transforms into burgundy in summer and then scarlet in autumn, so you'll have year-round visual interest.

-Even the winter bark has tones of red and black to add warmth in the coldest months.
+The winter bark has tones of red and black to add warmth in the coldest months.
 Plus, your Red Japanese Maple can be easily pruned to any height you desire, making it ideal for small yards.

 Even better?
-The roots aren't disruptive, so planting it near borders, driveways and sidewalks can add a pop of color without damage.
+The roots aren't disruptive, so planting it near borders, driveways, and sidewalks can add a pop of color without damage.

 You'll love everything the Red Japanese Maple will bring to your landscape: